killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 ## The Outcome

-Whether this was our intention or not (see what I'm doing here?), the outcome of us categorically dismissing the important of intentions has been a surprise to me.
+Whether they were our intention or not (see what I'm doing here?), many of the outcomes of us categorically dismissing the importance of intentions have come as a surprise to me.

-For one, it really, really caught on.
+For one, this idea really, _really_ caught on.

 10 years ago, in a training, it was more likely than not that I was the only person who would have been deploying the "your intentions don't matter, your impact does."
 (Or other similar ones that all meant the same thing.)